A 1933 NFL jersey was bought from a storage locker for $5. Now it’ll sell for thousands.

 The jersey in question was a red long-sleeved sweater with a four-button crotch piece, black and gold trim, an Indian head logo on the front and the No. 28 applied in yellow felt on the back.
 It once belonged to offensive lineman George Hurley, who played two seasons in the NFL, including in 1933 for owner George Preston Marshall’s newly named Boston franchise.

-“As far as we know, it’s the only surviving jersey from the first year of the Boston Redskins,” Chris Ivy, the director of Heritage Auctions, said in a phone interview.
+“As far as we know, it’s the only surviving jersey from the first year of the Boston Redskins,” Chris Ivy, the director of sports for Heritage Auctions, said in a phone interview.
 Jason Aikens, curator of the Pro Football Hall of Fame, said the museum does not have a 1933 Boston jersey in its collection.

 With most estate sales and flea markets in the Bay Area shut down during the coronavirus pandemic, Teller, 40, has relied on friends and business associates across the country to contact him when they come across items they think he might be interested in acquiring for his Afterlife Boutique store.
 So it was in late November that a friend texted Teller photos of the jersey as well as a Washington State letterman’s sweater that he had purchased from a man who paid $5 for both pieces at a storage locker sale in Southern California.